How to Start an App – 8 Steps You Must Take Before Starting Mobile App Development

 - Programming language/platform selection

 This is the best time to also revise your budget.
-Depending on app’s complexity, features, infrastructure and many other factors, the full development price can vary between under $10,000 for simple iPad apps all the way to six-figure budgets for a more complex, full spec app.
+Depending on app’s complexity, features, infrastructure and many other factors, the full app development price can vary between under $10,000 for simple iPad apps all the way to six-figure budgets for a more complex, full spec app.
 Keep in mind this will also vary between different agencies and developers based on agency size, expertise, required and available time frame, and more.

 Another costly factor is the ongoing support of the app.
 It will require continuous monitoring, crash logs review, optimizing for user experience based on comments, and keeping up to date with the operating system updates.